CFGEIER/YDI_imaging/docs/AFNI Quality Control (QC)/afniQC_help.rst

 The following is a copy of the help.html file generated from afni_proc.py with the -html_review_style pythonic option.
 =======================

+For a review of best practices and field standards for QC, review the following paper:

 OVERVIEW
 -----------------------